-Advice for firefighters Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
+Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
 Wear breathing apparatus plus protective gloves in the event of a fire.
 Prevent, by any means available, spillage from entering drains or water courses.
 Use fire fighting procedures suitable for surrounding area.
 DO NOT approach containers suspected to be hot.
 Cool fire exposed containers with water spray from a protected location.
 If safe to do so, remove containers from path of fire.
 Equipment should be thoroughly decontaminated after use.
 Fire/Explosion Hazard Non combustible.
 Not considered to be a significant fire risk.
 Expansion or decomposition on heating may lead to violent rupture of containers.
 Decomposes on heating and may produce toxic fumes of carbon monoxide (CO).
 May emit acrid smoke.
-Decomposes on heating and produces toxic fumes of: Continued carbon dioxide (CO2)

-Issue Date: 23/12/2022 Print Date: 21/06/2024
+Issue Date: 26/03/2025 Print Date: 08/05/2025